-- 1. Follow local district policy, administrative procedures, and requirements of state statute to elect (or select, where appropriate) district and campus professionals for the district and campus committees.

-- 2. Specialists, including staff knowledgeable of federal requirements, have an opportunity to provide input in the planning and decision-making process so the needs of special students are appropriately addressed.

-- 3. Conduct a comprehensive needs assessment, beginning with current student performance for all student populations tested.

-- 4. Assess the needs of special populations Needs assessment information should be available for all student populations served by Federal Funds.
-These include:

-- a.
-Title I-A Improving Basic Programs

-- b.
-Title I-C (Migrant)

-- c.
-Title III-A (LEP)

-- d.
-Title IX-A (Homeless)

-- e.
-Bilingual/ESL (EL)

-- f.
-Career and Technical Education (CTE)

-- g.
-Dyslexia (DYS)

-- h.
-Gifted and Talented (GT)

-- i.
-Special Education (SE)

-- j.
-State Compensatory Education-At-Risk (AR)

-- 5. Identify needs of other stakeholders and areas.

-- 6. Organize for planning.

-- 7. Provide training for committee members to develop skills in brainstorming, problem solving, and consensus building.

-- 8. Select formats and procedures for developing plans.

-- 9. Set times and locations for committee work.

-- 10. Appoint skilled facilitators.

-- 11. Provide for adequate clerical support.

-- 12. Access needed materials, space, and equipment.

-- 13. Conduct planning sessions.
+- 1. Follow local district policy, administrative procedures, and requirements of state statute to elect (or select, where appropriate) district and campus professionals for the district and campus committees. - 2.
+Specialists, including staff knowledgeable of federal requirements, have an opportunity to provide input in the planning and decision-making process so the needs of special students are appropriately addressed. - 3.
+Conduct a comprehensive needs assessment, beginning with current student performance for all student populations tested. - 4.
+Assess the needs of special populations Needs assessment information should be available for all student populations served by Federal Funds.
+These include: - a.
+Title I-A, Improving Basic Programs - b.
+Title I-C (Migrant) - c.
+Title IX-A (McKinney-Vento Education Act/Homeless) - d.
+Bilingual/ESL (EL) - e.
+Career and Technical Education (CTE) - f.
+Dyslexia (DYS) - g.
+Gifted and Talented (GT) - h.
+Special Education (SE) - i.
+State Compensatory Education-At-Risk (AR) - 5.
+Identify needs of other stakeholders and areas. - 6.
+Organize for planning. - 7.
+Provide training for committee members to develop skills in brainstorming, problem solving, and consensus building. - 8.
+Select formats and procedures for developing plans. - 9.
+Set times and locations for committee work. - 10.
+Appoint skilled facilitators. - 11.
+Provide for adequate clerical support. - 12.
+Access needed materials, space, and equipment. - 13.
+Conduct planning sessions.
 Identify resources necessary to accomplish performance objectives.
-If needed, conduct a cost-benefit analysis to provide support for prioritizing strategies and/or for generating additional resources. - 14.
-Complete the planning documents.
+If needed, conduct a cost-benefit analysis to provide support for prioritizing strategies and/or for generating additional resources.

+- 14. Complete the planning documents.
 Include performance objectives for all student populations served, scientifically research-based strategies with sequential activities, incremental timelines for completion of activities, specific personnel assignments, resource allocations, and formative and summative evaluative criteria - 15.
 Develop formative evaluation criteria that allow for periodic measurement of specific student outcomes related to performance objectives. - 16.
-Develop recommendations for a comprehensive budget aligned with strategies identified to accomplish stated performance objectives. - 17.
+Develop recommendations for a comprehensive budget that will accomplish stated performance objectives. - 17.
 Ensure that a draft of the proposed plans for the performance objectives has been made available for review to representatives of all stakeholder groups prior to final submission. - 18.
 Allocate adequate resources to accomplish the strategies.
 Assign specific staff members to guide implementation of each strategy and activity within each plan and to be responsible for periodic evaluation of the completion of activities - 19.
-Throughout the school year, it is suggested that these personnel report progress regarding implementation of the strategies at least quarterly to the respective district- and campus-level committees. - 20.
+Throughout the school year, it is suggested that the committee members report progress regarding implementation of the strategies at least quarterly to the respective district- and campus-level committees. - 20.
 Implement the plans, ensuring fidelity to the strategies outlined. - 21.
-Monitor the ongoing implementation of the plan according to identified incremental timelines and formative evaluative criteria, and make adjustments as needed. - 22.
+Monitor the ongoing implementation of the plan and make adjustments as needed. - 22.
 Evaluate the accomplishment of targeted performance objectives on an annual basis, following state requirements for public disclosure and input through public meetings.